-- the customer fails to comply with its payment schedule; - · the customer is in serious financial difficulty; - \cdot $\;$ a significant dispute with the customer has occurred regarding job progress or other matters; - · the customer breaches any of its contractual obligations; - \cdot $\,$ the customer appears to be financially distressed due to economic or legal factors; - the business between the customer and the Company is not active; and - · other objective evidence indicates non-collectability of the accounts receivable.
+- the customer fails to comply with its payment schedule; - the customer is in serious financial difficulty; - · a significant dispute with the customer has occurred regarding job progress or other matters; - the customer breaches any of its contractual obligations; - · the customer appears to be financially distressed due to economic or legal factors; - · the business between the customer and the Company is not active; and - · other objective evidence indicates non-collectability of the accounts receivable.

-The adoption of the credit loss accounting standard has no material impact on the Company's consolidated financial statements.
 Accounts receivable are recognized and carried at carrying amount less an allowance for credit losses, if any.
 The Company maintains an allowance for credit losses resulting from the inability of its customers to make required payments based on contractual terms.
 The Company reviews the collectability of its receivables on a regular and ongoing basis.
 The Company has also included in calculation of allowance for credit losses the potential impact of the COVID-19 pandemic on our customers' businesses and their ability to pay their accounts receivable.
 After all attempts to collect a receivable have failed, the receivable is written off against the allowance.
 The Company also considers external factors to the specific customer, including current conditions and forecasts of economic conditions, including the potential impact of the COVID-19 pandemic.
 In the event we recover amounts previously written off, we will reduce the specific allowance for credit losses.